 The goal of data cleaning is to create customer datasets that are standardized to allow your team to make use of that data throughout all processes of your business.
 Without clean data, your team can’t execute at the highest level throughout the customer lifecycle.
 There is no guarantee that your business intelligence and analytics tools are providing accurate and insightful results.
 Clean data improves execution and allows your company to more consistently discuss what matters to your prospects and customers on an individual level.

-Let’s start by taking a look at the tenants of data quality that we examine and work toward throughout the data cleaning process.
+Let’s start by taking a look at the tenets of data quality that we examine and work toward throughout the data cleansing process.